Nutanix-APJ/NHT/files_deploy/files_deploy.rst

 .. note::

   If you receive a warning regarding DNS record validation failure, this can be safely ignored.
 The shared cluster does not use the same DNS servers as your Files cluster, and as a result is unable to resolve the DNS entries created when deploying Files.
+We will use FSVM IP to access the File service from test Windows VM

 Upon completion, select the **AFS** server and click **Protect**.
 Click **+Add schedule** to make a snapshot schedule you plan.